infinilabs/coco-app/docs/content.en/docs/release-notes/_index.md

 ## Latest (In development)

 ### Breaking changes

 ### Features

 ### Bug fix

 ### Improvements

 ## 0.2.1 (2025-03-14)

 ### Features

+- support for automatic in-app updates #274
+- voice input support for search and chat #276

 ### Breaking changes

 ### Bug fix

 - Fix the issue that the fusion search include disabled servers
 - Fix incorrect version type: should be string instead of u32
 - Fix the chat end judgment type #280